 Milford Haven has an interesting history.
 In 1792 the first of seven Quaker families, whalers from Nantucket fleeing from the American War of Independence, were encouraged to settle in the area by Sir William Hamilton, who was granted permission in 1790 to develop a new town.
 They established a whale oil industry in the new harbour, supplying the City of London with oil for street lamps in the 19th Century.

 We took a stroll along Hamilton Terrace down to the marina and ended our walk as tradition dictates at a waterfront cafe with the usual reward of coffee, tea and generous slice of cake.
 A benefit of finishing a walk at a town is the availability of bus services, so we were able to jump on a bus to return to Pembroke.
 It was an interesting journey as the bus travelled down winding country lanes and manoeuvred a few very narrow sections.

 After originally having doubts about walking each side of the Milford Haven waterway due to the generally unfavourable reviews in some guides, we are glad we went ahead and walked the whole stretch, experiencing a different side of Pembrokeshire.
 Even though some parts are heavily industrialised when walking around the boundaries of these sites it can seem at times like a walk through countryside.
 In parts the industry is well screened by clever positioning of the path trail, as shown on this Strava tracking app record of our walk.

 The last two walks though outside of the National Park area, had interesting aspects of nature, industry and history along the way.
-This walk of just over 12 miles distance brings our total now completed on Pembrokeshire’s Coast Path trail to 68 miles.
+This walk of 2 parts about 12 miles distance brings our total now completed on Pembrokeshire’s Coast Path trail to 68 miles.
 Only 118 miles to go!